simpleCodeGuy/modbus_master/README.md

     ```
     modbusMaster.stop();
     ```

+- Wait to know that that all resources have been properly stopped
+    ```
+    final isProperlyStopped = await modbusMaster.isStoppedAsync
+    ```
 # Example program:-
+### First start a Modbus TCP Slave Server.
+If you already have access to a Modbus TCP Slave device, then skip this.

+* If you do not have access to a Modbus TCP Slave device, then a sample slave program is provided which can be found in "example/modbus_slave.py".

+*  Requirements:
+    * python programming language
+    * pymodbus library

+*  Steps to run sample Modbus TCP Slave Server
+    * Open folder in terminal where file "modbus_slave.py" exists
+    * Use below command in terminal to run sample Modbus TCP Slave Server

+      ```python modbus_slave.py```

-### Send read request to slave device for reading Holding Register 6001,6002,6003,6004,6005.
+### Start Modbus TCP Master object.
+Send read request to slave device for reading Holding Register 6001,6002,6003,6004,6005.
 When 5 responses are received from slave device, then object is stopped.

+modbus_master_example.dart
 ```
+/// This example sends 5 read commands
+/// - Read Holding Register 6001
+/// - Read Holding Register 6002
+/// - Read Holding Register 6003
+/// - Read Holding Register 6004
+/// - Read Holding Register 6005

 import 'package:modbus_master/modbus_master.dart';

 void main() async {